zsteinmetz/zsteinmetz.github.io/_pages/about.md

 ---

 Fascinated with R, data analysis, and open science.
-Scrutinizing microplastics in agricultural soil.
+Scrutinizing plastic pollution in terrestrial systems.

 <p style="margin-bottom:1.75em;"></p>

 ## main research interests

 - Investigating the sources, sinks, and pathways of plastics in agroecosystems
-- Developing novel methods for the quantitative analysis of plastic debris and other organic compounds in soil, for example, using pyrolysis-gas chromatography/mass spectrometry (Py-GC/MS) and Fourier-transform infrared spectroscopy (FTIR) in combination with advanced data science applications.
+- Developing novel methods for the quantitative analysis of synthetic polymers in soil, for example, using pyrolysis-gas chromatography/mass spectrometry (Py-GC/MS) and Fourier-transform infrared spectroscopy (FTIR) in combination with advanced data science applications.